wadcom/kisarra-docs/README.md

 During attacks, the Cannon aims before firing.
-Target movement during aiming reduces shot accuracy; stationary targets maintain full accuracy, while moving targets result in 50% accuracy.
+Target movement during aiming reduces shot accuracy; stationary targets maintain full accuracy, while moving targets suffer reduced accuracy.

-The Cannon can only attack enemies that are at least 5 kms away from it.
+The Cannon cannot engage enemies that are too close to it.

 ### Depot Carrier

-After creation, the Depot Carrier unit is in Park mode: it does not consume supplies and has a sight range of 5.1 km.
+After creation, the Depot Carrier unit is in Park mode: it does not consume supplies and has reduced sight range.

 The Depot Carrier has the following commands: